YahyaYMB/YahyaYMB.github.io/handheld.md

 Additionally, this configuration will rely on the Raspberry Pi's in-built bluetooth to allow for pairing with external gamepads and allow multiple people to play together.
 Alternatively, the option to use the built-in controls will always be available.

 ## Console Housing
-For our design, we initally wanted to design a acryllic case to showcase the internal components to the user to give it a futuristic look.
-However, we realized that we could not obtain acryllic so we improvised and just made brackets to ensure functionality.
-These brackets will also allow us to further develop our console in the future to possibly add acryllics.
+For our design, we initally wanted to make an acryllic case to showcase the internal components to the user to give an "open-source" look.
+However, we realized that we could not obtain acryllic, consequelty, we improvised and made brackets which would hold the components together and ensure functionality.
+These brackets will also allow us to maintain modularity in our handheld, while also allowing us to add proper acryllic covers late in the future.

 ## Final Assembly
-kashdfkjahskdjfhakjshdf
+adhfkahsfhak;dn

 ## Conclusion
 kjhasdkjfjkashfkjhasjkdf